-The American Academy of Arts and Letters has announced its 2018 music award winners, including this year’s Virgil Thomson Award recipient, Anna Weesner.
+The American Academy of Arts and Letters has announced its 2020 music award winners, including this year’s Virgil Thomson Award recipient, James Primosch.

 Endowed by the Virgil Thomson Foundation and administered by the Academy, the Virgil Thomson Award in Vocal Music recognizes an American composer of vocal works and has been awarded biennially since 2014.
 The award was established to honor Thomson, who was elected to the Academy in 1948 where he actively served on committees, as Treasurer, and delivered the 1960 Blashfield address.

-The full press release from the American Academy of Arts and Letters can be found at the link below.
-For more information about Anna Weesner, visit her website here.
+The full list of the American Academy of Arts and Letters’ 2020 music awards can be found at the link below.
+For more information about James Primosch, visit his website here.

 Photo by Deborah Boardman.